CONTACT: efarseth (at) gmail (dot) com

-Farseth is a 2013 and 2016 recipient of an Artist Initiative Grant from the Minnesota State Arts Board, and a 2000 recipient of an MCBA-Jerome Book Arts Fellowship from the Minnesota Center for Book Arts.
+Farseth is a three-time recipient of an Artist Initiative Grant from the Minnesota State Arts Board (2013, 2016, and 2019).
+In the year 2000 he received an MCBA-Jerome Book Arts Fellowship from the Minnesota Center for Book Arts.

 Farseth is a former Chairman of the Stevens Square Center of the Arts, and co-founder of the annual Twin Cities Zine Fest (together with Gerald Prokop).
 He has curated group exhibitions at Big Table Studio, Gamut Gallery, SSCA Gallery, and other alternative art spaces.

-I am a printmaker and collage artist specializing in relief prints and cut paper collage.
+I am a mixed-media artist specializing in cut paper collage, relief prints, and zine-making.

-My latest series, Opposition-Defiant-Disorder, is an artistic response to events of the past 12 months, a tumultuous era in American life marked by police shootings, political extremism, and the resurgence of atavistic nationalisms as a force throughout the world.
+My current series is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.

 This is also the reason why I do not number – or edition – my prints.